centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/introduction-map.md

 ## Procedures

-Use the following procedures to use and administrate Centreon MAP:
+Use the following procedures to use and administrate Centreon MAP.

 ### Administrating MAP
   - [Install MAP](map-web-install.md) describes prerequisites and procedures to install MAP.